Tom Parker (singer): Illness and death

-On 12 October 2020, Parker announced that he had been diagnosed with an inoperable grade 4 glioblastoma, a type of brain tumour.
+On 12 October 2020, Parker announced that he had been diagnosed with an inoperable grade IV glioblastoma, a type of brain tumour.
 He suffered a seizure in July and was put on the waiting list for an MRI scan, later suffering a seizure on a family trip.
 In January 2021, Parker posted to Instagram that his tumour had been "significantly reduced" and that he was continuing his treatment.
 In September, Parker held a special charity concert at the Royal Albert Hall, in aid of Stand Up to Cancer.
 The event was called "Inside My Head", and featured artists such as Becky Hill, McFly, Liam Payne, and the first performance with his Wanted bandmates since they announced their hiatus in 2014.
 On 3 November, Parker announced on Twitter that his brain tumour was stable: "had the results from my latest scan ... and I'm delighted to say it is stable."

 Despite his previous claims of stability, Parker later experienced a sudden deterioration in his condition, and died of complications from glioblastoma at St Christopher's Hospice in Bromley, London, on 30 March 2022, at the age of 33.
 Tributes to Parker were paid by his Wanted bandmates: Max George said he was "heartbroken beyond words"; and Nathan Sykes stated that "[their] lives would never be the same" whilst Siva Kaneswaran said he was "grateful that [he] had a chance to witness [Parker's] true courage".
 Numerous other celebrities and public figures paid tribute.
 Additionally, an episode of Pointless Celebrities, which he and George had recorded the previous year, was brought forward in the schedules and was dedicated to him.

 Parker's funeral took place at St Francis of Assisi Church in Petts Wood on 20 April.
+Following his death, his memoir Hope: My Inspirational Life was published on 26 May.